Smoshed/WPphpCourse/Where are the files.md

-You find the files in a different repo.
+You find the files in a different repo.<br>
 See: https://github.com/Smoshed/wpphp-local-dev